White-Hat-Security/White-Hat-Security.github.io/_posts/2021-02-27-Hack-The-Box:-Legacy.md

 We can see what shares are available and that a blank username and password can be used to authentic to SMB.

 We still don't have the version, so let's fire up metasploit and see if we can get it.
-If we search metasploit for a SMB scanner we find **smb_version** aux module.
+If we search metasploit for a SMB scanner we find the **smb_version** aux module.

 ![]({{ site.baseurl }}/images/HTB-Legacy-Screenshots/fourth.png "an image title")